francislewis/no-build-blog/contributing/content.md

 ##How it works
 Everything wriiten on this site is written in [markdown](https://daringfireball.net/projects/markdown/).
 This makes it easy for anybody to write it.
 To write it you may find these resources useful

 1. [Cheatsheet](https://help.github.com/articles/markdown-basics/)

 2. [Editor](https://stackedit.io/editor)

+This markdown is taken from the file with JS and then embedded using [Strapdown](http://strapdownjs.com/).

 ###Step 1
 Go to the [github repo for this website](https://github.com/francislewis/How-to).
 Click the + button as shown here: